afletcher53/JournalTrawler/README.md

 # JournalTrawler

 Journal Trawler is designed to textmine metadata from various journals.
 It utilised CROSSREF, DOAJ and other APIS to do this.
-This express application utilises good manners when using these services.
-It creates an elasticsearch database containing all information mined from these services. it is built in Typescript, with ES6.
+Journal Trawler creates an express API which can be used to download journal metadata to an elasticsearch database.
+It  utilises good manners when using these services.
+It is built in Typescript, with ES6.

 # Configuration